Data Centre Cleaning Standard Class 8 (5 Micron Clean / Clinical Clean)

 ISO 14644-1 2015 Class 8...
 International Standard for Clean Rooms Clean Zones and Controlled Environments.

-A Standard For Cleanliness for all types of Data Rooms / Comms Rooms ISO 14644-1 2015 Class 8
+A Standard For Cleanliness for all types of Data Rooms / Comms Rooms ISO 14644-1 2015 Class 8.
+This is currently best practice.

 Believe it or not, there are data centre cleaning standards, based on the international standards for cleanroom, clean zones and controlled environment (Data Rooms are controlled environments) ISO 14644-1.
 The ISO 14644-1 2015 series of standards (14644-1 to 14644-12) are a series of documents that establish various classifications for cleanliness as well as methods for testing compliance, test methods, design/constructions/start up considerations, and others.
 Click on ISO standard to see standards.
-Data Centre Cleaning Standards, Data Room Cleaning Standard and Comms Room Cleaning Standard is based on the same ISO 14644-1 2015 Class 8 as these rooms are controlled environments.
-ISO 14644-1 1999 has been withdrawn and replaced by ISO 14644-1 2015 the changes are described click here
+Data Centre Cleaning Standards, Data Room Cleaning Standard and Comms Room Cleaning Standard are based on the same ISO 14644-1 2015 Class 8 standard as these rooms are controlled environments.
+ISO 14644-1 1999 has been withdrawn and replaced by ISO 14644-1 2015.

 The yardstick for measuring cleanliness is the amount of microscopic particles found per cubic metre of air.
 These particles range in size from 5μm (micrometre: a millionth of a metre) in diameter down to 0.5μm in diameter.
 Obviously, the larger the amount of large particles in an environment, the visibly dirtier the environment is.
 On the other hand, a small amount of very small particles means an extremely clean environment.